ArthurWang010203/OpenGLFaultingMethod/README.md

 - **Camera Controls**: Interactive camera with movement controls.
 - **Lighting**: Basic lighting to enhance visual realism.
 - **Export**: Export the generated terrain to a `.obj` file for use in other applications.

+## Controls

+- WASD & QE to pan
+- Mouse move to look around
+- Scroll to zoom
+- R to regenerate (new) terrain
+- X to export to file "terrain_meshWidth_meshHeight.obj"